tensorflow/models/research/morph_net/framework/README.md

   @abc.abstractmethod
   def get_regularization_term(self, ops=None):
-    """Compute the FluidNet regularization term.
+    """Compute the MorphNet regularization term.

     Args:
       ops: A list of tf.Operation.
 If specified, only the regularization term